 - 2. Enter the word(s) to replace in the Find value field. - 3.
 If you want all instances of the word(s) to be replaced, regardless of upper/lower case, deactivate the "Case Sensitive" option. - 4.
 If you don't want to replace the word(s) if they are a part of another word, activate the "Entire Word" option.
-For example, if you want to replace the word "string" but not the word "stringendo", - For example, if you want to replace the word "string" but not the word "stringendo", you should activate "Entire Word". - Enter the word(s) that should be used as replacement in the "Replace" field. - 6.
-Click OK.
+For example, if you want to replace the word "string" but not the word "stringendo", you should activate "Entire Word". - 5.
+Enter the word(s) that should be used as replacement in the "Replace" field. - Click OK.
 Now all occurrences of the "Find" word(s) will be replaced with the "Replace" word(s).